Atom bank review

 Our verdict

-Atom Bank has a good range of fixed rate savings accounts to choose from, the set up is fairly quick and the rates are competitive (although not always the top of the market).
-You can choose how long the account lasts for and whether to get interest paid monthly or annually.
+Atom Bank has a good range of savings accounts to choose from, the set up is fairly quick and the rates are competitive (although not always the top of the market).
+With a fixed rate account, can choose how long the account lasts for and whether to get interest paid monthly or annually.

 Just keep in mind that once you deposit your money in a fixed rate account, you won’t be able to get it back until the account term expires – Atom has no “cooling off” period, so think carefully before opening an account.

-You can open an account with as little as £50 and still get Atom’s best rates.
+You can open a fixed rate account with as little as £50 and still get Atom’s best rates.
+Easy access accounts have no minimum deposit.
 Together with its flexibility and easy set up, this makes Atom a competitive option for small savers who want to grow their stash without touching it for a while.

 Frequently asked questions